NidhitheCoder/reactDeveloper-2020/readme.md

 ### Array Methods

-- filter - for filtering items from an array,includes - check the given string is include in array item(take and compare each array elements).
+- filter - for filtering items from an array.
+- includes - check the given string is include in array item(take and compare each array elements).

 ### Functional Component